quat1024/BotaniaTweaks/README.md

 ---

-In short, this means that your modifications of Botania Tweaks must use the same license, but your modpacks that use it do not.
+In short, this means that your modifications of Botania Tweaks must use the same license, but your modpacks that use it do not; however, modpacks that distribute a custom modified build of this mod must make their changes available under the same license.
+Read LICENSE.md for more details.

 Please also familiarize yourself with the [license of Botania](https://botaniamod.net/license.php).
 The Mozilla Public License was (in part) chosen to be in compliance with the Copyleft Clause.
 Also because I like it.